AlexBarker97/FairTower---DnD-Campaign/README.md

 • Proportions of different races in the world, which are included and which are excluded?
 • Time period and technology available

+The People's guild have bitten off more than they can chew with their latest expansion.
+Like it or not, we are entering into a war, and the moment we stop attacking we will be met at home with a gigantic army, potentially an extinction level event.
+Players start to notice that the things they are fighting are sentient, getting stronger, and attempting to foolow them back through the portal.
+Perhaps someone does not return through the portal at some point.

 Details:
 • Competitive element of the tower, eliminations mean points, points mean currency outside of combat?